ChurchApps/FreeShowWeb/src/routes/docs/drawer/+page.md

 ## Calendar

 Create repeated events, and easily create a slideshow from any selected events.
-You can also schedule shows to play at a certain time.
+You can also schedule actions to run at a certain time.

 Read [more here](./calendar).